Township-of-Clearmount/Municipal-Council/Procedural Info/Standing Orders.md

 ### 2. Appointment of mayor.
 At the first sitting following an election, the mayor is appointed the Presiding Officer.

+### 2.1.
+Acceptable honorifics
+The mayor can be referred as one of the following honorifics: "Mayor, The Honorable, His Excellency."

 ### 3. Election of deputy mayor.
 (1) From time to time as necessity may arise, the mayor may nominate a member he or she considers to be qualified for the position of deputy mayor.